 The 501(c)3 non-profit organization that oversees the market is the Coppell Community Garden Corporation (dba Coppell Sustainable Food Organization).

-The Coppell Farmers Market is open the First and Third Saturdays in December and the Second and Fourth Saturdays in January-March.
+The Coppell Farmers Market is open weekly April thru mid-December, and the Second and Fourth Saturdays from January-March.

 The Market is open from 8 am – Noon or until vendors sell out